Welcome to the home page of the TRB Committee on Traffic Flow Theory and Characteristics.

 2018 TRB Annual Meeting: Click here for a quick summary of our meetings, sessions, and workshops that were held during the TRB Annual Meeting, January 7-11, 2018 in Washington, D.C.

-Greenshields Prize: The 2018 Greenshields Prize will be announced at the Summer Meeting in Woods Hole in August 2018.
+Greenshields Prize: The 2018 Greenshields Prize was announced at the Summer Meeting in Woods Hole in August 2018.
 Congratulations to Dr. Ben Coifman!

 ISTTT 23: The 23rd International Symposium on Transportation and Traffic Theory will be held on the campus of Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland from July 24-26, 2019.
 We will also hold a short summer meeting at the Symposium.

 look forward to your active participation and involvement with this committee.
 Very sincerely yours,